roncterry/install_lab_env/README.md

 ## Create a New Lab Environment Installer Package

-1. Check out the files from github
+1. Download the Installer Framework files from github
 2. Run: `install_lab_env/scripts/create_skeleton_installed_course.sh <COURSE_ID>`
-3. Edit the `~/scripts/COURSE_ID/config/lab_env.cfg` as described later in this document
-4. Make sure your VMs have been created following the lab environment standards as described in the `README-lab_environment_standards.md` file (also described in the **https://github.com/roncterry/lab_env_tools** git repository)
+3. Make sure your VMs have been created following the lab environment standards as described in the `README-lab_environment_standards.md` file (also described in the **https://github.com/roncterry/lab_env_tools** git repository) ensuring they are in the `/home/VMs/<COURSE_ID>` directory with config files edited appropriately
-5. Create archives of your VMs and put the archives in the `/home/VMs/<COURSE_ID>/` directory
-6. Export/create network definition XML files and put them in the `~/scripts/COURSE_ID/config/libvirt.cfg/` directory
+4. Export/create network definition XML files and put them in the `~/scripts/COURSE_ID/config/libvirt.cfg/` directory
-7. Put any other files in their corresponding directories
+5. Put any other files in their corresponding directories
+6. Edit the `~/scripts/COURSE_ID/config/lab_env.cfg` as described later in this document
-8. Create a course installer by running: `backup_lab_env.sh <COURSE_ID>`
+7. Create a course installer by running: `backup_lab_env.sh <COURSE_ID>`
-9. Test installing and removing your lab environment on another machine
+8. Test installing and removing your lab environment on another machine

 (**Hint**:Your new course installer will be: `/install/courses/COURSE_ID_backup-<time_and_date_stamp>`)